retrofor/iamai/README.md

 ## ❗ Usage

-firstly,you need to load an adapter.
+firstly, you need to load an adapter.

 ```python
 from iamai import Bot